Marcin-Duszynski/KainosKickoff2018/README.md

 # KainosKickoff18
-Alexa skill prepared as a demo of serverless application presented during Kickoff 2018 event
+Alexa skill prepared as a demo of serverless application presented during The Kickoff 2018 event